-The HeRO Graft Arterial Graft Component has a 6mm inner diameter (ID), 7.4mm outer diameter (OD), and is 53cm long, inclusive of the connector.
-It consists of an ePTFE hemodialysis graft with PTFE beading to provide kink resistance near the proprietary titanium connector.
-The titanium connector attaches the Arterial Graft Component to the Venous Outflow Component.
-The Arterial Graft Component is cannulated using standard technique according to KDOQI guidelines.
+The HeRO Graft arterial implant component has an inner diameter (ID) of 6 mm, an outer diameter (OD) of 7.4 mm and a length of 53 cm, including connector.
+It consists of an ePTFE haemodialysis implant with PTFE ribbing to provide kink resistance in the vicinity of the patented titanium connector.
+The titanium connector attaches the arterial implant component to the venous outflow component.
+The arterial implant component is cannulated using a standard technique according to KDOQI guidelines.

-The HeRO Graft Venous Outflow Component has a 5mm ID, 19F (6.3mm) OD, and is 40cm long.
-It consists of radiopaque silicone with braided nitinol reinforcement (for kink and crush resistance) and a radiopaque marker band at the distal tip.
+The HeRO Graft venous outflow component has an ID of 5 mm, an OD of 19F (6.3 mm) and is 40 cm long.
+It consists of radio-opaque silicone with braided nitinol reinforcement (for resistance to bending and crushing) and a radio-opaque marker at its distal end.

 2. Gage et al., EJVES 2012.